 If you're reading to take on the returning to your natural hair challenge, here's how to do it:

 1. Throw away the chemical shampoos and use natural oils and butter products instead.
-There are tons of trendy oils and butters to choose from, making it hard to pick which one is going to work for your type of curly hair.
-The main oil that works for mostly everyone is coconut oil.
+There are tons of trendy oils and butter to choose from, making it hard to pick which one is going to work for your type of curly hair.
+The most commonly used oil which works many people is coconut oil.
 Next time you're out shopping for shampoo, look for brands that contain coconut-infused ingredients.

 3. Schedule an appointment with a natural hairstylist.
 The truth is if you are serious about this transition, you want to get a professional's outlook on your hair.
 Natural hair stylists are popping up everywhere now.
 Talk to your girlfriends who are currently on the journey, or have already taken it, and find out who’s slaying their hair.

-5. Stay away from the flat irons, blow dryers, etc. We understand this is probably the hardest habit to break, but if you don't stay away from the heat you are only hurting your hair.
-Some Latinas advise a once a month trip to the salon if you really need to.
+6. Stay away from the flat irons, blow dryers, etc. We understand this is probably the hardest habit to break, but if you don't stay away from the heat, you are only hurting your hair.
+Some Latinas advise a once a month trip to the salon if you need to.

 Embracing your natural roots is empowering and takes courage, therefore to help your transition follow natural hair bloggers via Instagram for motivation.
 Here are a few of our favorite Instagram accounts: @naturalhairdaily, @gypsy_inthecity, and @rock_yo_rizos.